-- 51. The Committee recommended that the Assembly approve, in Programme C-Integrated Services Pillar, three new established posts (Data Engineer, P-3; one Senior Evidence Assistant (A/V), GS-OL; one Evidence Processing Assistant, GS-OL); and the conversion of five GTA positions (one Project Officer, P-3; two Associate Electronic Evidence Officers, P-2; one Information Officer, P-2; and one Associate Database Coordinator, P-2). - 52.
-The Committee recommended that the Assembly approve, in Programme C-Integrated Services Pillar, for three months as requested as GTA the following: one Information Evidence Officer (Disclosure), P-3; one Information and Evidence Officer (eDiscovery), P-3; one Associate Information and Evidence Officer (Disclosure), P-2; one Associate Information and Evidence Officer (eDiscovery), P-2; one Associate RFA Analyst (eDiscovery), P-2; one eDiscovery Assistant, GS-OL. - 53.
-The Committee also recommended that the Assembly not approve, in Programme C-Integrated Services Pillar, two Information and Evidence Officer (eDiscovery), P-3.
+51. The Committee recommended that the Assembly approve, in Programme C-Integrated Services Pillar, three new established posts (Data Engineer, P-3; one Senior Evidence Assistant (A/V), GS-OL; one Evidence Processing Assistant, GS-OL); and the conversion of five GTA positions (one Project Officer, P-3; two Associate Electronic Evidence Officers, P-2; one Information Officer, P-2; and one Associate Database Coordinator, P-2).

+52. The Committee recommended that the Assembly approve, in Programme C-Integrated Services Pillar, for three months as requested as GTA the following: one Information Evidence Officer (Disclosure), P-3; one Information and Evidence Officer (eDiscovery), P-3; one Associate Information and Evidence Officer (Disclosure), P-2; one Associate Information and Evidence Officer (eDiscovery), P-2; one Associate RFA Analyst (eDiscovery), P-2; one eDiscovery Assistant, GS-OL.

+53. The Committee also recommended that the Assembly not approve, in Programme C-Integrated Services Pillar, two Information and Evidence Officer (eDiscovery), P-3.

-- 54. The Committee noted the request for 27 additional GTA (20.0 FTE) positions.
+54. The Committee noted the request for 28 additional GTA (20.5 FTE) positions.
 The net amount of increase in GTA requested in the budget was €1,611.4 thousand.
-The Committee observed that the increase will particularly enhance language services and the establishment of the eDiscovery & Data Analysis Unit. - 55.
-The Committee also noted that the workload and functions of one GTA position could be met by existing staff and that efficiencies could be achieved with the better use of existing resources.
+The Committee observed that the increase will particularly enhance language services and the establishment of the eDiscovery & Data Analysis Unit.

-&lt;sup>4RFA: Request for assistance.
+&lt;sup>4 RFA: Request for assistance.